reshmabidikar/reshmabidikar.github.io/git/git-and-github-differences-explained-in-short.md

 ## What is GitHub?

-Github is a git repository hosting service.
+GitHub is a git repository hosting service.
 It can be used to share git repositories across teams.
 In addition to Github, there are other git repository hosting services like Gitlab, Bitbucket, etc.

 ## Git and GitHub Differences